 I’d also like to point out just how quiet it is when hit by an arrow.
 It’s a very low-maintenance target too, that won’t get damaged by rain or sun if you want to leave it outside.

 If I had to find a negative, I’m not that impressed by the big fluorescent targets it has.
 I’d much prefer some more realistic one-inch diameter aim points, but I’m getting picky.

 - Best crossbow target for broadheads

-- Best crossbow target for high-performance crossbows with high FPS
+- Excellent crossbow target for 500 FPS & high-performance crossbows

 - Self-repairing foam

 - In colder climates it’s harder to remove the crossbow bolts